mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 a ship with a properly trained military or exploration crew can carry out routine maintenance for an effectively indefinite period.
-The period between requirements for a dockyard visit is doubled if the ship has either a well- trained military crew (or the equivalent) or is designed for easy maintenance, and tripled if both apply.
+The period between requirements for a dockyard visit is doubled if the ship has either a well-trained military crew (or the equivalent) or is designed for easy maintenance, and tripled if both apply.
 The Referee should determine which of these conditions does or does not apply – not all naval designs get it right